-Certain of our Financial Advisors may recommend securities of issuers that Stifel or our other affiliates have otherwise sponsored or promoted (including initial public offerings and other syndicated offerings).
-Client transactions in such offerings are generally required to be effected in brokerage accounts, not Advisory accounts.
-Clients who participate in such transactions should note, therefore, that neither Stifel nor the Financial Advisor is, in any way, acting as a fiduciary with respect to any such transactions.
-As associated persons of a registered brokerdealer, our Financial Advisors are generally prohibited from participating in these offerings.
+To the extent recommended, those securities will be purchased in the secondary market, and not during the initial or secondary offerings.
+Stifel does not allow accounts over which it is serving as investment adviser to participate in offerings in which Stifel is also a selling member (this limitation may not apply to transactions that are directed by unaffiliated Investment Managers on Stifel's platform, to the extent such transactions are permitted by applicable law).
+Client participation (if any) in such offerings must be effected in brokerage accounts, and solely in the firm's capacity as broker-dealer.
+Clients with brokerage accounts that determine to participate in such offerings should note, therefore, that neither Stifel nor the Financial Advisor is, in any way, acting as a fiduciary with respect to any such transactions.
+As associated persons of a registered broker-dealer, our Financial Advisors are generally prohibited from participating in these offerings.
 However, some of our affiliates may, for their own accounts or for accounts of their clients, take substantial positions in such securities.
 In such cases, the affiliate may indirectly benefit from our Financial Advisor's investment recommendations if (for example) the later purchase by our Advisory accounts of the securities (i.e., in the secondary market) cause the price of those securities to rise.
 In general, our policies (and Stifel's) prohibit personnel from sharing information relating to investments made for Client accounts with affiliates or other parties, unless such parties need to know such information in order to provide services to any affected client accounts and such disclosure is permitted by law.
 To the extent that associated persons obtain information relating to investments by Stifel and/or our other affiliates, such associated persons are prohibited from (i) passing such information to any other person who does not need to know the information in order to perform required duties, and (ii) using such information to benefit Financial Advisor or Client.